 By creating in-demand and optimized content for niche keywords, startups can gain search dominance and attract valuable organic traffic.
 Consumers have questions.
 Brands that can display their expertise by providing answers through great content pieces often have the upper hand – if they can be found easily on search engines.
 These techniques build trust, which can translated into stronger PPC conversion in the future.
 In this case, it is not SEO vs. PPC, or even SEO or PPC, it is SEO and PPC working together.

 Software like CanIRank makes it much easier for startups to increase their organic rankings, become the “authority” in their niche industry, and build consumer trust.
-CanIRank is especially helpful for startups because it makes SEO as simple as 3 steps:
+It’s especially helpful for startups because it makes SEO as simple as 3 steps:

-- Grow Your Content: Quickly find content ideas and keywords that have high-demand, but low competition.
+- Grow Your Content: This keyword research app quickly finds content ideas and keywords that have high-demand, but low competition.